Writing Workers in Node.js

 Create Your Configuration File

-The CLI needs a configuration file or environment variables set that tell it what your credentials are.
-We have some pretty good documentation about how this works, but for simplicity’s sake, just save the following as iron.json in the same folder as your .worker file:
+You’ll need a configuration file or environment variables set that tell it what your credentials are.
+We have some pretty good documentation about how this works, but for simplicity’s sake, just save the following as iron.json in the same directory as your JavaScript file.

 {